WebPavel/WebPavel.github.io/_posts/2025-11-09-install-Spotify-offline-on-macOS.md

 # install Spotify offline on macOS

-"How to install Spotify offline on macOS", I haven been troubled by this problem for a long time, util today when I read this [article]( https://community.spotify.com/t5/Desktop-Mac/Download-for-Mac/td-p/693196) .
+"How to install Spotify offline on macOS", I have been troubled by this problem for a long time, util today when I read this [article]( https://community.spotify.com/t5/Desktop-Mac/Download-for-Mac/td-p/693196) .

 ```shell